-- 1. Open the web user interface for the ES9528 and open the Backup and Restore page under Basic Settings. - 2.
-Select Local File as the Restore Configuration. - 3.
-Click the Folder icon, browse to the location where the backup configuration file is located., highlight the file, and click Open.
+- 1. Open the web user interface for the ES8509-XT and open the Backup and Restore page under Basic Settings. - 2.
+Click the Browse button next to the Load Settings from File option.
+(The next step is dependent on the browser.) - 3.
+Navigate to the configuration file location, select the file, and click the Open button. - 4.
+Click the Upload button.